Free Resources for Learning R

 - Exploratory Graph Analysis with R

-- Extracting, Manipulating, and Analyzing Social Media Data
+- Extracting and Analyzing Web and Social Media Data

 - Introduction to Social Network Analysis